The Awards are intended to reward outreach work carried out by young scientists and established researchers to inform, enthuse and engage the public.

 The Society is looking for an applicant with commitment to outreach over a period of time.
 This could involve a wide range of activities, from talks and written articles to hands-on demonstrations or art displays.
 The audiences can vary from school children to patients to the general public, but should not include a scientific audience above school level.

 Overall the judges will be looking for a programme of activities that can be demonstrated to have brought good quality science to non-academic audiences in engaging ways that are likely to foster a lasting interest in the biosciences.
-Judges will be marking specifically on scientific content, influence and recognition, innovation, evaluation and feedback, impact on society and working with hard to reach sectors.
+Judges will be marking specifically on scientific content, influence and recognition, innovation, evaluation and feedback, impact on society and working with underserved sectors.

 Previous Society of Biology Science Communication Award winners are not eligible to enter again.

 The awards closed for applications on Thursday 30th June 2016.
-All applicants will be notified shortly after judges meet in September.
-The awards will be presented at the Society's Annual Awards Ceremony on Thursday 13th October during Biology Week 2016.
+All applicants will be notified shortly after judges meet on 26th September.
+Contact Karen Patel if you have any queries regarding your application.

 Steve is a Wellcome Trust Engagement Fellow and the founder of the academic comedy night Bright Club and the science communication cabaret Science Showoff.
 He was originally a human geneticist, before jumping into science communication and then spending the last few years as head of public engagement at UCL.